LeSynz/Tomo/README.md

 - `user` - The user to unban (required)
 - `reason` - Reason for the unban (optional)

+#### `/warn <user> [reason]`
+Issues a warning to a user with automatic automod integration.

+**Parameters:**
+- `user` - The user to warn (required)
+- `reason` - Reason for the warning (optional)

+**Features:**
+- Automatic case ID generation
+- DM notification to warned user
+- Automod threshold checking
+- Automatic punishment escalation (mute/kick/ban)
+- Custom ban embed templates for automod bans
+- Comprehensive permission and hierarchy checks

+#### `/warnings <user>`
+View all warnings for a specific user.

+**Parameters:**
+- `user` - The user whose warnings to view (required)

+**Features:**
+- Complete warning history display
+- Chronological ordering (newest first)
+- Shows up to 10 most recent warnings
+- Case details with moderator information
+- Clean record celebration for users with no warnings

+#### `/delwarn <user>`
+Delete a specific warning from a user's history using an interactive menu.

+**Parameters:**
+- `user` - The user whose warning to delete (required)

+**Features:**
+- Interactive select menu showing all warnings
+- Visual warning preview with dates and reasons
+- Confirmation display with full warning details
+- Supports up to 25 most recent warnings in menu
+- Comprehensive deletion logging

 #### `/modstats [moderator]`
 View moderation statistics for yourself or another moderator.